MikaelSmith/torrent-server/README.md

 optional array of keys as a parameter, which is used to retrieve a nested subset of the context map.

+## Future Improvements

+- Search file source on service start to generate a finite list of Clients, so we can clean them up on shutdown.
+- Use HTTPS
+- Use trapperkeeper-authorization

 ## License

 Copyright © 2016 Michael Smith